-In the treatment of malignant disease, the most important goal is the elimination of the cancer.
-Breast reconstruction is a different matter—a matter of patient preference.
-A motivated patient who desires the procedure is the best candidate for breast reconstruction.
-It can be a positive factor in a stressful situation: reconstruction has been found to improve self-image and self-esteem, as well as help a woman resume her normal routines without being constantly reminded of her cancer.
+In the treatment of malignant disease, the most important goal is treating and eradicating the cancer.
+Breast reconstruction is a different matter—it is a matter of what the patient envisions for the future.
+A motivated patient who desires a Washington DC breast reconstruction is always the is the best candidate.
+It can be a positive factor in a very stressful situation: Reconstruction has been found to improve self-image and self-esteem and help a woman resume her normal routines with her breasts restored to a natural look.

 The Envelope and the Contents

 - First, that the skin is considered an envelope; and

 - Second, that the breast tissue is considered the contents.

 When a patient has a mastectomy, the general surgeon removes the nipple, the biopsy site, and the contents of the breast.
 The usual desired goal when a woman has chosen to have breast reconstruction is a skin-sparing mastectomy.
 This technique involves removing the contents but attempting to limit the skin excision.

 All women having reconstructive surgery will require restoring breast volume after undergoing a mastectomy.
 A physical examination before the mastectomy determines whether there will be enough envelope remaining in which to recreate volume.
 If not, the patient will need additional skin for the reconstruction procedure.

 Measurements are taken during the examination to compare the normal breast to the breast with cancer.
 Because the nipple will be removed, the diameter of the nipple is subtracted from the vertical measurement.
 (If the cancer involves the skin, this skin—or envelope—is subtracted from the measurement as well; see Figure 12.1.)